-- Complete all the requirements for conferral of a Wilmington University baccalaureate degree - Earn a cumulative undergraduate GPA of 3.5 or higher - Achieve an LSAT score that meets or exceeds the median LSAT score of the current Delaware Law first year entering class - Satisfy all law school admissions requirements relating to character and fitness
+- Complete all the requirements for conferral of a Wilmington University baccalaureate degree. - Earn the specified cumulative undergraduate GPA: 3.3 or higher (WUSL); 3.5 or higher (DLS). - Achieve an LSAT score that meets or exceeds the median LSAT score of the institution's current first-year entering class.